 - NML is not provided wildcard or word stemming to search, e.g. *.

 - Use quotation mark “” to find an exact phrase, e.g. “Dancing Queen”.

-Using advanced search is effective for you to limit your search and find your exactly music tracks.
-At the right hand side of each field, there is a button.
-If you are wondering what information should be filled into the box, you may click and browse the options according to the alphabetical order.
+Using advanced search would be effective for you to limit your search and find the exact music tracks.
+There is an icon of magnifier on the right side of each field, which provides options according to the alphabetical order if you are wondering what information should be filled into the box.

 To illustrate the searching in NML, the following is the sample search: